 Current WTO disputes

-New Zealand is currently involved in five disputes - one as a principal complainant and a further four as a third party to other members' disputes.
+New Zealand is currently involved in six disputes - one as a principal complainant and a further five as a third party to other members' disputes.

 Disputes with New Zealand as a Principal Complainant